×

 All about Hawaiite and Wehrlite Properties

 Know all about Hawaiite and Wehrlite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Hawaiite and Wehrlite belong to Igneous Rocks.Texture of Hawaiite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Wehrlite is Banded.
 Hawaiite appears Dull and Soft and Wehrlite appears Rough and Banded.
-The luster of Hawaiite is not available while that of Wehrlite is metallic.
+The luster of Hawaiite is while that of Wehrlite is metallic.
 Hawaiite is available in black, brown, light to dark grey colors whereas Wehrlite is available in dark greenish - grey, green colors.
 The commercial uses of Hawaiite are creating artwork, sea defence and that of Wehrlite are cemetery markers, creating artwork, gemstone, jewelry.